-We may issue warrants to purchase our common stock or CDIs, each of which represents one share of our common stock, which we refer to as "equity warrants."
-Equity warrants may be issued independently or together with any other Securities and may be attached to or separate from those Securities.
-We will issue equity warrants under warrant agreements to be entered into either between us and the warrant holders directly or between us and a bank or trust company, as warrant agent.
+We may issue warrants to purchase our common stock, each of which represents one share of our common stock.
+Warrants may be issued independently or together with any other Securities and may be attached to or separate from those Securities.
+We will issue warrants under warrant agreements to be entered into either between us and the warrant holders directly or between us and a bank or trust company, as warrant agent.

-A prospectus supplement will describe the terms of equity warrants offered thereby, the warrant agreement relating to the equity warrants and the equity warrant certificates representing the equity warrants, including the following:
+A prospectus supplement will describe the terms of warrants offered thereby, the warrant agreement relating to the warrants and the warrant certificates representing the warrants, including the following:

-- · the title of the equity warrants; - the price or prices at which the equity warrants will be issued; - if applicable, the number of equity warrants issued with common stock or CDIs; - any date on and after which the equity warrants and such common stock or CDIs will be separately transferable; - the date on which the right to exercise the equity warrants will commence, and the date on which those rights will expire; - · the maximum or minimum number of equity warrants that may be exercised at any time; - information with respect to any book-entry procedures for the registration and transfer of equity warrants; - · a discussion of any material federal income tax considerations applicable to holding, transferring or exercising equity warrants; and - · any other terms of the equity warrants, including terms, procedures and limitations relating to the exercise of the equity warrants.
+- the title of the warrants; - · the price or prices at which the warrants will be issued; - if applicable, the number of warrants issued with common stock; - · any date on and after which the warrants and such common stock will be separately transferable;

+- · the date on which the right to exercise the warrants will commence, and the date on which those rights will expire; - the maximum or minimum number of warrants that may be exercised at any time; - information with respect to any book-entry procedures for the registration and transfer of warrants; - · a discussion of any material federal income tax considerations applicable to holding, transferring or exercising warrants; and - · any other terms of the warrants, including terms, procedures and limitations relating to the exercise of the warrants.

-Unless we specify otherwise in a prospectus supplement, holders of equity warrants will not be entitled, by virtue of being such holders, to vote, consent, receive dividends, receive notice as shareholders with respect to any meeting of our shareholders, or to exercise any rights whatsoever as shareholders.
+Unless we specify otherwise in a prospectus supplement, holders of warrants will not be entitled, by virtue of being such holders, to vote, consent, receive dividends, receive notice as shareholders with respect to any meeting of our shareholders, or to exercise any rights whatsoever as shareholders.

-As described in a prospectus supplement, the exercise price payable and the number of shares of common stock or CDIs purchasable upon the exercise of each equity warrant will be adjusted in certain events, including the issuance of a stock dividend to holders of common stock or a stock split, reverse stock split, combination, subdivision or reclassification of common stock.
-Instead of adjusting the number of shares of common stock or CDIs purchasable upon exercise of each equity warrant, we may elect to adjust the number of equity warrants.
-No fractional shares of common stock or CDIs will be issued upon exercise of equity warrants, but we will pay the cash value of any fractional shares of common stock or CDIs otherwise issuable.
-Unless we specify otherwise in a prospectus supplement, in case of any consolidation, merger, or sale or conveyance of our property as an entirety or substantially as an entirety, the holder of each outstanding equity warrant shall have the right to the kind and amount of shares of stock and other securities and property (including cash) receivable by a holder of the number of shares of common stock or CDIs into which the equity warrant was exercisable immediately prior to the particular triggering event.
+As described in a prospectus supplement, the exercise price payable and the number of shares of common stock purchasable upon the exercise of each equity warrant will be adjusted in certain events, including the issuance of a stock dividend to holders of common stock or a stock split, reverse stock split, combination, subdivision or reclassification of common stock.
+Instead of adjusting the number of shares of common stock purchasable upon exercise of each warrant, we may elect to adjust the number of warrants.
+No fractional shares of common stock will be issued upon exercise of warrants, but we will pay the cash value of any fractional shares of common stock otherwise issuable.
+Unless we specify otherwise in a prospectus supplement, in case of any consolidation, merger, or sale or conveyance of our property as an entirety or substantially as an entirety, the holder of each outstanding warrant shall have the right to the kind and amount of shares of stock and other securities and property (including cash) receivable by a holder of the number of shares of common stock into which the warrant was exercisable immediately prior to the particular triggering event.

-Each equity warrant will entitle the holder to purchase the principal amount or number of securities at the exercise price as shall in each case be set forth in, or be determinable as set forth in, the applicable prospectus supplement.
-Equity warrants may be exercised at any time up to the close of business on the expiration date set forth in the prospectus supplement relating to the warrants offered thereby.
+Each warrant will entitle the holder to purchase the principal amount or number of securities at the exercise price as shall in each case be set forth in, or be determinable as set forth in, the applicable prospectus supplement.
+Warrants may be exercised at any time up to the close of business on the expiration date set forth in the prospectus supplement relating to the warrants offered thereby.
 After the close of business on the expiration date, unexercised warrants will become void.